nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 ```

 :pencil2: Use destructuring (see `cheatsheet.js`) or dot notation (`getMoviesFromApiResult.movies`) to create a new variable called `movies` containing the array of movies from the `getMoviesFromApiResult` object.
 Use `console.log` to log the output to verify the data is correct.

+:book: Click on the "Expand" triangle icon in front of log messages in the the Chrome Dev Tools Console to view the data inside the log message.
+See [Chrome Dev Tools docs[(https://developer.chrome.com/docs/devtools/console/log#javascript) for more info.

 ## 2.2 Replacing example movie data with real data